 I LOVE math.
 I got so excited when my oldest started studying the coordinate plane in algebra that I began drawing on the walls and talking about trigonometry and calculus (see photo below).
 That was way too much, way too soon, and my husband had to pull me back from my adventure in Mathland before my student’s brain melted down.
 Now I know not to get too ahead of myself.

 But anyway, back to the math curriculum.
-Here are my thoughts on Saxon, Shormann, Teaching Textbooks, Math-U-See, and Singapore, along with a brief mention of Right Start Math and Life of Fred.
+Here are my thoughts on Saxon, Shormann, Teaching Textbooks, Math-U-See, and Singapore, along with a brief mention of Right Start Math, Life of Fred, Math with Confidence, and Understand Math.
 If you have thoughts on these or other curricula, I’d love to hear from you in the comments!
 And if you stick around to the end, there’s not just one, but two BONUS sections for you.

 SAXON